NovaMage/intellij-property-key-inspection-issue/README.md

 Intellij org.jetbrains.annotations.PropertyKey annotation issue when using infix notation in Scala

-This project uses sbt version 1.9.9 and Scala 2.13.13
+This project uses sbt version 1.9.9, Scala 2.13.13 and org.jetbrains.annotations 24.1.0

 Should open using Intellij Idea with the Scala plugin to notice the failure in highlighting